East Hastings (composition)

+Composition

-Nothing's Alrite in Our Life... / The Dead Flag Blues (Reprise)
+"Nothing's Alrite in Our Life..." / "The Dead Flag Blues (Reprise)"

 "East Hastings" begins with a bagpipe reprise of the main theme of the previous track, "The Dead Flag Blues", accompanied by a recording of a street preacher.
 Both recordings fade out into a soft drone, which begins the next movement.

-The Sad Mafioso...
+"The Sad Mafioso..."

 The second section, "The Sad Mafioso..." begins with a slow, repeating guitar theme, slowly building as drums and strings are added.
 The music becomes faster and more aggressive before switching to double time, ending, and transitioning into the third and final section.

-Drugs in Tokyo / Black Helicopter
+"Drugs in Tokyo" / "Black Helicopter"

 A pulsating drone starts the final movement, and fades into a guitar loop, before being overtaken by a buzzing, electronic drone, which ends the song.

-Use in 28 Days Later
+Use in 28 Days Later and 28 Years Later

-During an interview with The Guardian, 28 Days Later director Danny Boyle explained, "I always try to have a soundtrack in my mind [when creating a film].
+During an interview with The Guardian, director Danny Boyle of 28 Days Later and 28 Years Later explained, "I always try to have a soundtrack in my mind [when creating a film].
 Like when we did Trainspotting, it was Underworld.
 For me, the soundtrack to 28 Days Later was Godspeed.
 The whole film was cut to Godspeed in my head."

 The song does not appear on 28 Days Later: The Soundtrack Album because the rights to the song could not be obtained.